mrumkovskis/wabase-wiki/View-Intro.md

 ## Prerequisites and dependencies - treSQL

 Before moving on, there is one more thing.
-In order to fully understand and be able to use all the features, of Wabase, understanding basic syntax of treSQL is essential.
+In order to fully understand and be able to use all the features of Wabase, understanding the basic syntax of treSQL is essential.
 You can find more information about treSQL [here](https://github.com/mrumkovskis/tresql).

 ## Next up